evkx/evkx.github.io/content/models/yangwang/u9/U9/_index.md

 ## Drivetrain

-YangWang U9 has an all-wheel drive system supported by four motors.
+The YangWang U9 has an all-wheel drive system supported by four motors.
 One for each wheel.
 The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension